dandgerson/rest-api-gui/README.md

 To run this project you should have the same **_workflow_** *(look bellow in About section)* and preinstalled **Node.js**

 1. clone this project into your workspace
-2. in project's root with command line type:
+2. in project's root type with your command line interface:
-   1. `npm i` - install all project dependensies
+   1. `npm i` - install project dependencies
-   2. `npm start` - build bundle in development mode
+   2. `npm start` - build the bundle
 3. in browser open *<http://localhost:8080/>*

 ## About